How to Start an Escape Room Business in 2026: 10-Step Guide

 Your reputation depends on a flawless experience every time.
 Track your Google review average and aim for a 4.8-star rating or higher.
 You can also use post-game surveys to calculate your Net Promoter Score (NPS).
 A score above 50 shows strong customer loyalty.

-Some owners overlook small details as business picks up.
-This can hurt the experience.
 Create a photo-based checklist for room resets to ensure every prop is in its place.
 A 99% reset accuracy rate should be your standard to avoid frustrating players with broken puzzles.

 Plan your growth

-Your staff is another indicator.
+When your booking rate consistently exceeds 80% for three consecutive months, it is time to plan an expansion.
+This could mean adding a new room or scouting a second location.
 If your manager spends over half their time on daily operations instead of growth tasks, you may need to hire an assistant manager.
 For software, platforms like Xola or FareHarbor scale well and can manage multiple locations from one dashboard.

 Here are 4 immediate steps to take: